-We are focused on providing a high-quality teaching and research environment that is reflected in the subject league tables in the UK and beyond.
+We are focused on providing a high-quality teaching and research environment.
 Our subjects are those that address real world issues and generate new perspectives or new solutions through the application of creative thinking and practice.
-Our students and research collaborators value this real-world focus, that grounds our theoretical work and allows the outcomes of students and researchers to help change the way we use and think about the future of our creative and material environment.
+Our students and research collaborators value this real-world focus that grounds our theoretical work and allows the outcomes of students and researchers to help change the way we use and think about the future of our creative and material environment.

 For our students, this context is also enriched by the visiting practitioners, placement opportunities, projects with external organisations and off-site visits that are incorporated into our taught and research programmes.
 With a strong outward focus and excellent links in the creative, cultural, social and industrial sectors, students can make the best possible connections with individuals and organisations outside of the University.